wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 * Certain names are reserved and cannot be used as DC/OS overlay network names, primarily because DC/OS overlay uses Docker networking underneath to connect Docker containers to the overlay, which in turn reserves certain network names.
 The reserved names are: `host`, `bridge` and `default`.

 * Marathon health checks will not work with certain overlay network configurations.
-If you are not using the default DC/OS overlay network configuration and Marathon does not have access to the overlay network, health checks will fail consistently even if the service is healthy.
+If you are not using the default DC/OS overlay network configuration and Marathon is isolated from the overlay network, health checks will fail consistently even if the service is healthy.

   Marathon health checks _will_ work in any of the following circumstances: